Birkenstock Boston Natural Leather Clogs Review

 Who the Boston is (and isn’t) for

-If you’re considering adding a pair of clogs to your lineup or even if you already love the Arizona and want something more versatile, the Boston is absolutely worth your attention.
-It’s the kind of shoe that quietly grows on you, and before you realise it, becomes the pair you reach for every single day.
+If you’re considering adding a pair of clogs to your lineup, or if you already love the Arizona and want something more versatile and fashion-forward, the Boston is absolutely worth your attention.
+It’s the kind of shoe that quietly grows on you over time, and before you realise it, becomes the pair you reach for almost every day.

 Comments